Marsh61/Neural-Networks-Learning-Through-Genetic-Algorithms/README.md

 ## PURPOSE
-The purpose of this program is to show how feedforward neural networks can learn through genetic algorithms to solve a simple problem.
+The purpose of this program is to demonstrate how feedforward neural networks can learn through genetic algorithms to solve a simple problem.
 In the paper ("Neural Networks Learning Through Genetic Algorithms.pdf") I discuss how genetic algorithms "teach" neural networks the solution to a problem, the problems of using genetic algorithms, and how different genetic algorithm techniques compare to one another.

 ## HOW TO RUN
  - Command is "python Game.py"